SEXUAL ABUSE & EXPLOITATION IN RELIGIOUS CONTEXTS

 Betrayal trauma, when a trusted leader or community causes harm

-Silencing, where disclosure is discouraged or minimised to protect reputations
+Silencing, where disclosure is discouraged or minimised to protect reputations.
+This may involve the use of a Non Disclosure Aggreement (NDA)

 Internal conflict, especially when the abuser is respected or still in leadership.